sunfounder/3in1-kit/docs/source/learning_project/ar_threshold.rst

 Another example is that the ventilation environment of my studio is not very good, and the heat dissipation demand is higher, then the threshold value of automatic fan opening can be adjusted to 50 degrees Celsius.

-Here we use soil moisture sensor and RGB LED to make a pot monitor.
-If the soil is too dry, the light will be red; if the soil is moist enough, the light will be blue.
+Here we use soil moisture sensor and 2 LEDs to make a pot monitor.
+If the soil is too dry, the red LED will light up; if the soil is moist enough, the green LED will light up.
 You need to manually adjust the thresholds for determining the dryness and wetness of the soil.

 **Schematic**